dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 This is the component where we get to define how routing should work in our application and also bind it to a div that holds the entire UI for the app.

-Open up `src/components/app.js` and add code to it like so:
+Open up `src/components/app.js` and replace the content with this:

 ```js
 import { h, Component } from 'preact';